Astralane/geyser-websocket-plugin/README.md

 ## how to run
-**Make sure you have solana-testnet-cli installed and using mac** run the database for postgres
+**Make sure you have solana-testnet-cli installed and using mac**

+run the database for postgres:

 ```
 docker compose up
 ```